Proven-Paradox/shaper-system/Handbook.md

 Scaling: At Hero Tier 2, you may increase the cost of this Ability by 9 HP to increase its Damage Multiplier by 1.
 When you increase its cost this way, treat this as a Tier 2 Ability.
 Description: A powerful move used at the end of a string of attacks.
 The particular details of this Ability are very open ended and should be decided for each character separately.

-> For example, Stuart spends his first round using Double Strike (1) and Quick Strike (2).
-The round after, he uses Heavy Strike (3).
-On the following round, he may use Finisher.
+> For example, Stuart spends his first Round using Double Strike (1) and Quick Strike (2).
+The Round after, he uses Heavy Strike (3).
+On the following Round, he may use Finisher.
 If any of those attacks miss or if he uses a Spell or Auxiliary, he must start over.

 #### Flash
 Attack/Spell [Status]